yokawasa/yokawasa.github.io/content/posts/2023-01-28-finched-rails-cli.md

 That's it!

-Enjoy developing Rails app with finch!
+Enjoy developing Rails app with Finch!